will-stone/browserosaurus/docs/faq.md

 ## How do I set my favourite browser?

-A favourite browser will open when the SPACE key is pressed.
-It will also move to the front of the picker window, and therefore an easier target to click with the mouse.
-You can set your favourite in the Preferences menu (found in the "B" menubar icon).
+A favourite browser will show a larger icon than the rest of the apps.
+It will also move to the front of the picker window, and is therefore an easier target to click with the mouse.
+You can set your favourite in the Preferences menu (found in the "B" menubar icon), by dragging your favoured app to the top of the Apps pane.

 ## I would like to open a particular browser automatically for specific URLs.